jalvesaq/Nvim-R/doc/remote_acess.md

 both Nvim-R and nvimcom only accept TCP connections from the local host, and, R saves temporary files in the `/tmp` directory of the machine where it is running.
-To make the communication between local Vim and remote R possible, each application has to know the IP address of the other, and some remote directories must be mounted locally.
+To make the communication between local Vim and remote R possible, the remote R has to know the IP address of local machine, and one remote directory must be mounted locally.
 Here is an example of how to achieve this goal.
-This used to work in the past (tested on April 2017) but no longer works.

-If anyone ever want to try to fix the code to allow the remote access again, the starting point is:

-  1. Setup the remote machine to accept ssh login from the local machine without a password (search the Internet to discover how to do it).
+  1. Setup the remote machine to accept ssh login from the local machine without a password (search the command `ssh-copy-id` over the Internet to discover how to do it).

   2. At the remote machine: